Multi-Class Unlearning for Image Classification via Weight Filtering

-We evaluate our solution in terms of evaluation metrics that measure the unlearning capabilities of the model and metrics that instead estimate its degree of explainability.
-In particular, to evaluate unlearning performance~\cite{tarun2021fast,chundawat2022can,nguyen2022survey}, we employ accuracy scores on the retain and forget sets, activation distance, JS-divergence, and the zero retrain forgetting score.
-Moreover, to quantitatively evaluate the explainability ability of our unlearned model, we propose a variant of the insertion and deletion scores.
+We evaluate \ours in terms of evaluation metrics that measure the unlearning capabilities of the model as well as metrics that estimate its level of explainability.

-\tinytit{Accuracy on retain and forget sets} We employ accuracy scores to measure the rate of correct predictions for both retain and forget sets.
-In principle, accuracy on the retain set should be close to the one of the original model before unlearning, while the accuracy on the forget set should be near to zero or equal to the accuracy of a model re-trained without samples of the forget class.
+\tinytit{Accuracy on retain and forget sets} We employ accuracy scores to measure the correctness of predictions for both retain and forget sets.
+Ideally, the accuracy on the retain set should be close to the one of the original model before unlearning, while the accuracy on the forget set should be close to zero or equal to the accuracy of a model re-trained without samples of the forget class.

-\tinytit{Activation Distance and Jensen-Shannon Divergence} They respectively measure the $\ell_2$ distance and the Jensen-Shannon divergence~\cite{lin1991divergence} between the output probabilities of the unlearned model and the model re-trained without using samples of the forget class.
-Lower scores for both metrics correspond to better unlearning.
+\tinytit{Relearn Time (RT)} It measures the number of epochs taken by the model to regain full accuracy on a class from the forget set.
+Following previous works~\cite{tarun2021fast}, we train the model on 500 random samples from the training set in each epoch, stopping training if the model does not reach the original accuracy after 100 epochs.
+In our experiments, we report the relearn time averaged over all classes of the dataset, showing in parentheses the number of classes the model was unable to relearn after 100 epochs.

-\tinytit{Zero Retrain Forgetting score} It estimates the randomness of the unlearned model by comparing it with a randomly initialized network.
-In particular, this metric compares the output probabilities of the two models using a Jensen-Shannon divergence.
-Following~\cite{chundawat2022can}, we compute the ZRF score as follows:
+\tinytit{Zero Retrain Forgetting (ZRF) score} It estimates the randomness of the unlearned model by comparing it with a randomly initialized network.
+In particular, this metric compares the output probabilities of the two models using a Jensen-Shannon divergence ($JS$).
+Following previous literature~\cite{chundawat2022can}, we compute the ZRF score as follows:

 where $M$ is the unlearned model, $M^*$ is its randomly initialized version, $x_i$ is the $i$-th sample from the forget set, and $N_f$ is the number of elements of the forget set.
 The final score lies between 0 and 1, where a score near 1 corresponds to a completely random behavior of $M$.